lewispricey/lewispricey/README.md

 A Junior Software Engineer & Mentor @ Northcoders 🚀

-- 🔭 Working on a safety app for solo travelers 🌍
+- 🔭 Working on a family checkins app 🏡
-- 🌱 I’m experienced working with JS/TS
+- 🌱 I’m experienced working with Typescript, Python, Terraform, Kubernetes.
 - 🧑‍🏫 Learning Go
 - ⚡ Fun fact: I used to be a professional freestyle scooter rider 🛴